About the inSync CloudCache Server

 Yes. inSync deduplicates the data for users across an inSync Cloud storage. inSync sends backup data to the CloudCache Server only if no other user has the same data.

 inSync CloudCache Server Setup

-inSync CloudCache Server supports the Microsoft Windows Server 2012 R2 (64-bit) operating system.
+inSync CloudCache Server is supported on the Microsoft Windows Server 2012 R2 (64-bit) and Windows Server 2016 Standard Edition (64-bit) operating system.
 For more information on the prerequisites for inSync CloudCache Server, see Prerequisites to install inSync CloudCache Server.

 Yes.
 You can have one or more CloudCache servers per location.
 You must ensure that each of these servers is accessible to their users over a Local Area Network (LAN).

 Can I use Active Directory integration and mass deployment (IMD) to automatically roll out users and map them to the inSync CloudCache Server?
 If yes, how will it work if we have more than one CloudCache Server?

 Yes, you can use Active Directory integration and IMD to automatically roll out users and map them to the inSync CloudCache Server.
 This can work even if you have multiple CloudCache servers in your environment because during IMD, you must specify the CloudCache Server ID as one of the parameters.
 For more information, see Install inSync client for integrated mass deployment.